 The Act provides that notes and bonds of the Authority are not a debt of the State, that the State is not liable on them and that such notes and bonds are not payable out of any funds other than those of the Authority.
-The Resolution specifically provides that the Reoffered Bonds are not a debt of the State and that the State is not liable on the Reoffered Bonds.
+The Resolution specifically provides that the Series 2009 Bonds are not a debt of the State and that the State is not liable on them.

-PART 10 - COVENANT BY THE STATE
+PART 13 - COVENANT BY THE STATE

 The Act states that the State pledges and agrees with the holders of the Authority's notes and bonds that the State will not limit or alter the rights vested in the Authority to provide projects, to establish and collect rentals therefrom and to fulfill agreements with the holders of the Authority's notes and bonds or in any way impair the rights and remedies of the holders of such notes or bonds until such notes or bonds and interest thereon and all costs and expenses in connection with any action or proceeding by or on behalf of the holders of such notes or bonds are fully met and discharged.
-Notwithstanding the State's pledges and agreements contained in the Act, the State may in the exercise of its sovereign power enact or amend its laws which, if determined to be both reasonable and necessary to serve an important public purpose, could have the effect of impairing these pledges and agreements with the Authority's notes or bonds.
+Notwithstanding the State's pledges and agreements contained in the Act, the State may in the exercise of its sovereign power enact or amend its laws which, if determined to be both reasonable and necessary to serve an important public purpose, could have the effect of impairing these pledges and agreements with the Authority and with the holders of the Authority's notes or bonds.

-PART 11 - LEGAL MATTERS
+PART 14 - LEGAL MATTERS

-Certain legal matters incidental to the authorization and issuance of the Reoffered Bonds by the Authority were subject to the approval of Nixon Peabody LLP, New York, New York, Bond Counsel, whose approving opinion was delivered on January 30, 2002 in connection with the initial issuance of the Series 2002A2 Bonds, and whose approving opinion was delivered on June 2, 2005 in connection with the initial issuance of the Series 2005A Bonds.
-Copies of the opinions delivered by Bond Counsel are set forth in Appendix E hereto.
+Certain legal matters incidental to the authorization and issuance of the Series 2009 Bonds by the Authority are subject to the approval of Nixon Peabody LLP, New York, New York, Bond Counsel, whose approving opinions will be delivered with the Series 2009 Bonds.
+The proposed forms of Bond Counsel's opinions are set forth in Appendix E hereto.